 What's Behind Our Collective Feeling Of 'Stuckness'

-People are feeling ‘stuck’, and dissatisfied and have lost enjoyment in life's little things.
-So many of the activities we enjoyed doing before the pandemic to relieve stress were put on hold, but now, we're struggling to pick these activities back up again.
-Put simply, there's a collective struggle to prioritise enjoyable hobbies amongst the busyness of life.
+People are feeling ‘stuck’ and dissatisfied and have lost enjoyment in life's little things.
+So many of the activities we enjoyed doing before the pandemic to relieve stress were put on hold and now we're struggling to pick these activities back up again.
+Put simply, there's a collective struggle to prioritise enjoyable hobbies amid the busyness of life.

 How To Get Out Of A Rut